 - Bot version

-You can also include any prompt templates in your deployment.
+You can also include any prompt templates or agent testing metadata (AiEvaluationDefinition) at this stage.
 Then click Next.

 Check your package